sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 - Hempel's dilemma

 2. *To which of these questions does ‘supervenience physicalism’ (a.k.a., ‘minimal physicalism’) offer a candidate answer?*
-Supervenience offers an answer to the condition quesiton
+Supervenience offers an answer to the completeness quesiton

 3. *Explain the thesis of supervenience/minimal physicalism.*